Check out our Recruitment GuidesHints & Tips

 Substance misuse is defined as the harmful use of substances (such as drugs and alcohol) for non-medical purposes.
 The term “substance misuse” generally refers to illegal drugs.
 However, legal substances can also be misused – for example, alcohol, prescription medication, caffeine and nicotine.

-Substance misuse care are services provided in the community for people who misuse the above-named substances.
+Substance misuse care are services provided typically in the community for people who misuse the above-named substances.
 It’s the provision of care, treatment and support, both pharmacological and psychosocial, and help with social and other needs so that people can reintegrate into their communities.

 Children and Young People